Happy Transgender Day of Visibility to trans and gender-diverse people in the Goulburn North East area and across Australia.

 What are the solutions?

 Trans people should be supported in their transition and be able to access health care easily.
-Gender affirming care such as hormone replacement should be easily available, especially to rural and regional trans and gender-diverse people whose access is significantly limited due to the need to travel.
 Healthcare providers must be supported to understand issues specific to trans and gender diverse people, including their diverse medical and mental health needs.
 Health workers of all levels must have access to training around inclusive care, to ensure trans and gender-diverse people are respected, understood and properly looked after when seeking health care.
 Health care is a fundamental human right, and barriers to trans and gender-diverse people significantly damages their safety and wellbeing.
+When we break down rigid gender norms, challenge the gender binary and celebrate gender diversity in all its forms we promote gender equality for everyone.

 Ingrid Bretherton et. al., ‘The health and wellbeing of transgender Australians: A national community survey, LGBT Health, 2021, 8(1), 42-49.